-Additional 202sqm flat roof above is used as an external terrace area by 8 bedrooms above.
-The extension is designed to match with the hotel including matching brickwork, quoins, windows and rainwater goods. attractive proposition than a basement function room, also more usable space which can also be partitioned for different events.
-However, the applicant considered this change needed additional breakout space at ground floor level to prevent congestion at larger events, especially those taking place in the main ballroom with a clear need to ensure unimpeded access through the main events entrance.
-Single Storey 'L' shaped addition.
-Additional 391 sqm On the west elevation and part indented north elevation.
-It projects 6.075m westwards and 9.55m northwards.
-The extension is designed to match with the hotel including matching brickwork, quoins, windows and rainwater goods The change to a Fairmont brand also required a restaurant with larger tables and generally more space provision for each guest due to the nature of the very high-end brand 5.
-In addition, part of the extended footprint contains a (brand required) private dining room as well as some additional back of house space.
-3 Storey Additional 2,130sqm Additional bedroom accommodation on the south elevation provides 7 ground floor bedrooms/suites, 7 on the first floor (including a balcony) and 8 on the second floor.
-This addition also encloses the courtyard adjacent, with a ground level walkway providing access through to the courtyard and incorporating an outdoor barbeque installation.
+Additional bedroom accommodation on the south elevation provides 7 ground floor bedrooms/suites, 7 on the first floor (including a balcony) and 8 on the second floor.
+This addition courtyard encloses the also adjacent, with a ground level walkway providing access through to the courtyard and incorporating an outdoor barbeque installation.
 The ground floor bedrooms facing south each have a small external landscaped private terrace area.
 The design theme of this addition is similar to the approved design although it changes the view of the end gable of the southeast corner of the approved hotel from a gable to a hip when viewed from the south and from a hip to a gable when This is the largest section of the hotel which was constructed contrary to the approved plans.
-The Fairmont brand reviewed the need to create a number of unique larger guest suites to reflect the reputation of Fairmont as known for its "grand and awe- inspiring properties".
+The Fairmont brand reviewed the need to create a number of unique larger guest suites to reflect the reputation of Fairmont as known for its "grand and aweinspiring properties".

 This change allowed better circulation of upper guest room floors.
 By enclosing the courtyard, it created privacy to the sunken courtyard and external therapy pool at the lower ground spa and allowed for the creation of a variety of new 1- and 2-bedroom suites including a very high end viewed from the west.
-The first- floor balcony is also an additional feature constructed in white stone.
+The first-floor balcony is also an additional feature constructed in white stone.
 Royal suite at first floor level with its own balcony.
-Rooflevelalterations4Additional91sqm91 39 additional bedrooms and related areas intended for staff use were repurposed for 42 guest bedrooms, adding 91 sqm of additional floorspace.
+Roof level alterations Additional 91 sqm 39 additional bedrooms and related areas intended for staff use were repurposed for 42 guest bedrooms, adding 91 sqm of additional floorspace.
 The Fairmont brand review identified that the change to a very high end 5 created an affordability constraint for some guest attending weddings and seeking an overnight stay as well as the benefits in removing staff living at the hotel.
 The solution identified was to repurpose the staff accommodation into guest attic rooms.
 (Additional 42 bedrooms) Increase in height of building 12.9m to 14.58m and extended the main 53-degree pitch of the main slate roof and included a low level 18-degree pitch enabling the hidden valley to be created.
 To provide improved floor to ceiling height for guest use and an enhanced mechanical air conditioning system, air conditioning equipment and ducting was concealed from view within a central roof valley.
 First Floor Alterations Additional 148.1 sqm 3 bedrooms have been inserted as a mezzanine (148.1 sqm) within space above the ground floor delivery bay at the rear of the hotel.
-Externally this involved the insertion of 3 windows on the first- floor north elevation of the delivery bay in place of 3 approved louvres Better use of space.
+Externally this involved the insertion of 3 windows on the first-floor north elevation of the delivery bay in place of 3 approved louvres Better use of space.
 External Minor Changes Minor changes have been made to some elevations of the building.
 The ground floor addition to the north elevation includes a small outdoor seating area on part of its flat roof for each of the 8 bedrooms above, which each have doors in place of similar height windows with a 1.1m high glass balustrade set 2.2m from the building - plus side privacy screens.
 The west elevation of the southern part of the hotel building has been simplified by removal of feature gables and less Enhancements to brand.